How do I know I've had an invitation to attend the ceremony?

 Graduand tickets are free, and each guest ticket costs £45.
 Tickets for the Formal Evening Dinner cost £70 each for both graduands and guests.

 Children may attend the ceremony if they are accompanied by an adult.
 If this is not possible, please ensure that you have made prior childcare arrangements for the duration of the ceremonies.
-Please note that we do not offer any childcare facilities for the ceremonies.
+Please note that we do not offer any childcare facilities for the ceremonies, nor can the University take any responsibility for any child left alone.

-Children up to the age of 10 do not require a ticket but we need to be informed that they are attending so that appropriate seating arrangements can be made for them.
-Please email: firstname.lastname@example.org.
-However, a ticket will need to be purchased for children over 10.
+Children up to the age of 10 do not require a paid ticket, but we need to be informed that they are attending so that appropriate seating arrangements can be made.
+Please email: email@example.com to let us know of any children attending.
+If any children are over 10, a guest ticket will need to be purchased for them.

 Due to the formal nature of the evening we do not recommend that children attend the dinner.
-If you need to discuss this further, please contact us at email@example.com
+If you would like to discuss this further, please contact us at firstname.lastname@example.org

 You are required to book your tickets online to attend the ceremony, and can pay for them either through PayPal or over the telephone.
 The only payments that can be made in person are for any spare additional tickets on the day, which cannot be guaranteed.